 Endometriosis is a systemic inflammatory disease where tissue similar to the endometrium (lining of the uterus) grows outside of the uterus.
 It is commonly found within the pelvic cavity, however extrapelvic endometriosis also occurs.
 The disease is incredibly painful with symptoms such as heavy bleeding, cramping, abdominal swelling, and infertility.
 These symptoms can follow the menstrual cycle or occur at any time as endometriosis tissue has hormone receptors that act independently of the uterus.

-1 in 10 individuals who are born with a uterus experience endometriosis, yet the disease is poorly researched and misinformation is rampant across the medical field about treatment, pathology of the disease, and how it affects patients.
+Almost 200 million people worldwide experience endometriosis, yet the disease is poorly researched and misinformation is rampant across the medical field about treatment, pathology of the disease, and how it affects patients.
 Most individuals with endometriosis suffer with the disease for an average of 7 years before a diagnosis, leaving the disease time to destroy reproductive organs, affect pelvic structures, and interfere with the bowel, bladder, and other organ systems.
 Expert excision surgery remains as the gold standard of treatment as hormone driven therapies do not reduce, remove, or treat endometriosis lesions, yet high costs and few qualified surgeons leave patients unable to acquire adequate treatment for their disease.